freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.

+## WordPress.org vs. WordPress.com

+The free and open-source version of wordpress is found at [https://wordpress.org] (https://wordpress.org) and must be self-hosted on a server or local development machine.
+This is also the version of WordPress that is frequently available as a simple installation through cPanel on the majority of hosting providers.
+Meanwhile, a hosted version of WordPress is available [https://wordpress.com](https://wordpress.com), but this is not an open-source version.
+Users of the WordPress.com site may need to pay subscription fees to access many of the features and benefits of the open-source WordPress.

 ### More Information